srdtrk/cw-ica-controller/README.md

 **This contract only accepts the first `MsgChannelOpenInit` message that is submitted to it or one that is submitted by the contract itself.**

-`InstantiateMsg` is the recommended way to initiate the channel handshake since it would not allow any relayer to front run the first `MsgChannelOpenInit`.
-If the `channel_open_init_options` field is not specified in the `InstantiateMsg`, then the IBC channel is not initialized at contract instantiation.
+`InstantiateMsg` is the recommended way to initiate the channel handshake since it would not allow any relayer to front run the first `MsgChannelOpenInit` that the contract allows.
+If the `channel_open_init_options` field is not specified in `InstantiateMsg`, then the IBC channel is not initialized at contract instantiation.
 Then a relayer can start the channel handshake on the contract's chain or you must submit an `ExecuteMsg::CreateChannel`.

 ```rust, ignore
 /// The message to instantiate the ICA controller contract.